narusehajime/turb2d/README.rst

 A simple usage of this program is as follows:

-Example 01: Surge-like turbidity current in artificial canyon
+Example 01: Surge-like turbidity current in an artificial submarine canyon
 ---------
 from turb2d import create_topography,
 from turb2d import create_init_flow_region,
 from turb2d import TurbidityCurrent2D
-from landlab.io.netcdf import write_netcdf
 from landlab.io.native_landlab import save_grid

 # First, make a landlab grid with artificial topography